Graduate Program (MS)

 Nonprofit & Governmental Accounting (MACC 515): - This course is designed to introduce students to financial reporting for governmental entities at the municipal, state and federal levels as well as nonprofit organizations.

-Auditing Concepts & Practices (MACC 542): - This course examines the integrated audit process from the perspectives of standards, audit planning, internal controls, ethics and the application of sound judgement in the decision making process.
+Auditing Concepts & Practices (MACC 590): - This course examines the integrated audit process from the perspectives of standards, audit planning, internal controls, ethics and the application of sound judgment in the decision making process.

 Corporate Income Tax Reporting & Compliance (MACC 611): - This course introduces students to issues related to federal income tax planning and compliance and financial reporting for C-corporations.